2-Methoxybenzaldehyde

 2-Methoxybenzaldehyde is an organic compound with the formula CH3OC6H4CHO.
-It is also commonly referred to as o-anisaldehyde, and is the methylated version of salicylaldehyde.
-The molecule consists of a benzene ring with formyl and a methoxy groups on adjacent positions.
+It is also commonly referred to as o-anisaldehyde.
+As a methylated version of salicylaldehyde, the molecule consists of a benzene ring with adjacent formyl and a methoxy groups.
 It is a colorless solid with a pleasant aroma.
 The related isomer 4-anisaldehyde is better known, being a commercial flavorant.
 2-Anisaldehyde is prepared commercially by formylation of anisole.